chriskyfung/chriskyfung.github.io/_posts/matlab/2020-01-15-Convert-MATLAB-Matrix-to-MS-Office-Equation.md

 Copy the text output to an equation object in Microsoft Word, OneNote or PowerPoint.

-You will obtain {% include picture.html width="120" height="105" img="matlab/matrixA" ext="png" alt="matrixA" class="shadow-none text-center" %} in the MS Equation Editor.
+You will obtain {% include picture.html width="120" height="105" img="matlab/matrixA.png" alt="matrixA" class="shadow-none text-center" %} in the MS Equation Editor.

 ## Convert from MS Office Equation to MATLAB

 The file `mseq2mat.m` contains the function to convert an MS Equation matrix to numerical data in MATLAB.
 The function requires the following argument:
 - \<string\> a matrix in the MS office equation (in plain-text format)

-For example, when you copy {% include picture.html width="120" height="105" img="matlab/matrixA" ext="png" alt="matrixA" class="shadow-none text-center" %} from MS Word and paste it to MATLAB.
+For example, when you copy {% include picture.html width="120" height="105" img="matlab/matrixA.png" alt="matrixA" class="shadow-none text-center" %} from MS Word and paste it to MATLAB.
 The matrix will be displayed in the plain-text format of MS Equation, like `■(1&0&0@0&1&0@0&0&1)` in the command line.
 Convert it to numerical data by evaluating the text with the function, as the example below:

 ```matlab
 A = mseq2mat('■(1&0&0@0&1&0@0&0&1)')